signorfail/signorfail.github.io/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm was a senior tech product & project manager based in Tokyo for the largest e-Commerce Company in Japan and I worked on building and shipping ML driven applications, platforms and technologies.
+A senior tech product & project manager formerly based in Tokyo for the largest e-Commerce Company in Japan.
+I worked on building and shipping applications, platforms and technologies driven by data and machine learning.

 <!--- SECTION COMPLETED!>